briankoser/sfc-listeners-guide/episodes/0208-its-a-wonderful-life-the-sequel-and-other-news.md

   - Alan Moore
   - Catholicism vs the Orthodox Church
 odd_opening: Ben eats pizza during the intro
+take_that_science:
+  - Artist plans to put a sculpture on the moon with blood samples from thirty-three different artists
+  - Harvard and MIT scientists created a lightsaber

 last_listen: 2019-07-23
 recommendation: no